MMetze/DMHelper/DMHelperDocumentation/FirstSteps.md

 There are no more installation steps neccessary.
 Just start DMHelper.exe

 ## First run
-When DMHelper is started for the first time, you can open a bestiary.xml.
-This file will include a database with lots of monsters, statblocks and images, for easy use within DMHelper.
+When the DM Helper is started for the first time, you can open a bestiary.xml.
+This file includes a database with the statblocks of all monsters used within the DM Helper.
 ![Select bestiary dialog](Images/bestiary.jpg)
 This step is skippable and the bestiary can be imported later.
 After skipping, or importing, a bestiary, the main interface will be opened.

 ## Empty campaign
 First of all, a new campaign has to be created or opened.
 Hit _File_ to see your options.
 ![Interface](Images/interface_01.jpg)
 If there is no recent campaign to open, the options are opening the example campaign, or creating a new one.
 Just hit _New Campaign_ or _Ctrl+N_ to open a dialog for creation.
 There the name of the new campaign can be set.
 I'll use _DMHelper Realm_ for this example.
 ![Create new campaign](Images/interface_02.jpg)
-Hit okay, then the DMHelper interface will be active and we can start adding our first content.
+Hit okay, then the DM Helper interface will be active and we can start adding our first content.
 This is a good moment to save your file in a location where it is safe.

 ## Creating the first Content
-Now DMHelper should show you an empty campaign, with several categories where you could add your content.
+Now the DM Helper should show you an empty campaign, with several categories where you could add your content.
 ![Empty Campaign](Images/interface_03.jpg)
 First, we'll create an _Adventure_.
 Let's call it **Lair of the Necromancer**.
 Right click on Adventures and select _Add Adventure_.
 A new dialog will open and you can enter the name of the adventure.
 Once a new Adventure is created, there will be more elements under Adventures:
 ![Lair of the Necromancer](Images/interface_04.jpg)